Facebook Pixel

 • A majority of clients pay students for their project work, typically in the range of $8,000 – $10,000 (total amount for project).
 This amount will vary by client.

-• We will accept proposals for unpaid projects.
+• We will accept proposals for unpaid projects, however we encourage clients pay students for the work they are doing.

 • Clients are expected to reimburse any project-related expenses the student consultant may incur, whether or not the project is paid.